infobip/infobip-api-csharp-client/README.md

 #### Unicode & SMS preview
 Infobip API supports Unicode characters and automatically detects encoding.
 Unicode and non-standard GSM characters use additional space, avoid unpleasant surprises and check how different message configurations will affect your message text, number of characters and message parts.
+Use the preview SMS message functionality to verify those details as demonstrated below.

 ```csharp
     var smsPreviewRequest = new SmsPreviewRequest()